DACHAU concentration camp today

 DENIERS AND ‘LACKERS’ OF KNOWLEDGE.
-This share of the Dachau citizenship predominantly admitted its own awareness of the existence of the camp on the outskirts of the city, yet most of them denied actual knowledge about the crimes, had been carried beyond the camp fence for twelve years.
+This share of the Dachau citizenship predominantly admitted its own awareness of the existence of the camp on the outskirts of the city, yet, similar to the Mauthausen in Austria, most of them denied actual knowledge about the crimes, that had been carried out beyond the camp fence for twelve years.
 The very category of the witnesses interviewed made their efforts to bring to the notice a practice of off-hand and sometimes cruel manner of the camp administration to deal with the citizens of Dachau.
-Credible occurrences indeed had taken place within two first years of the camp existence (1933-1935), yet a denial of one’s awareness of the nature of the Dachau camp as well as self-interpreted version of the scenes within the city (including the on foot marches of the inmates along the streets) have become a cliche and conventional belief among this part of the city population.
-Some among the citizens interviewed had been members of the NSDAP, a number of others had performed services to the camp administration (for example, a supply of bread), most notably during the mid-1930s.
-Some of the most controversial testimonies included an affirmation, that the entrepreneurs had no other way than to cooperate in order to maintain their business, yet they denied the awareness about the crimes.
+Credible occurrences indeed had taken place within two first years of the camp’s existence (1933-1935), yet a denial of one’s awareness of the nature of the Dachau camp as well as the self-interpreted version of the scenes within the city (including the on-foot marches of the inmates along the streets) have become a cliche and conventional belief among this part of the city population.
+Some of the citizens interviewed had been members of the NSDAP, and a number of others had performed services to the camp administration (for example, a supply of bread), most notably during the mid-1930s.
+Some of the most controversial testimonies included an affirmation, that the entrepreneurs had no other way than to cooperate in order to maintain their business, yet they denied the awareness of the crimes.

 PROTESTERS.
-The least in number share of the townspeople, who protested one way or other against the Nazi regime or rejected any proposed cooperation with the camp administration of the Dachau concentration camp.
-Back in the early days of the Third Reich, three members of the local community openly declined a perspective of joining semi-military squads of a new regime.
-The investigators succeeded to find the representatives of the political opposition, including the former social-democrats of the times of the Weimar republic.
-Some of these people, interviewed in May 1945, made no secret of their unvarnished disrespect to the fellow countrymen, who (as the protesters used to say) had stepped in blood up to the elbows.
-For obvious reasons, some of the ‘protestors’ fell victims of the regime and were put to death on account of their belief.
+The least in number share of the townspeople, protested one way or another against the Nazi regime or rejected any proposed cooperation with the camp administration of the Dachau concentration camp.
+Back in the early days of the Third Reich, three members of the local community openly declined the perspective of joining semi-military squads of a new regime.
+The investigators succeeded to find the representatives of the political opposition, including the former social democrats of the times of the Weimar Republic.
+Some of these people, interviewed in May 1945, made no secret of their unvarnished disrespect to their fellow countrymen, who (as the protesters used to say) had stepped in blood up to the elbows.
+For obvious reasons, some of the ‘protestors’ fell victim to the regime and were put to death on account of their beliefs.

-Centuries before the name of the German city of Dachau would be incorporated to the social consciousness as a synonym to death and crimes against the humanity, a cozy settlement to the North of Munich (first mentioned as early as in 805) had been appreciated as a sleepy periphery in the very heart of Bavaria.
-At a time while Munich was a junction point on the medieval merchant route from Salzburg to the East, Dachau had become a link in the chain of way more modest direction from Munich to Augsburg.
-As early as in the XIII century a settlement came to known for the market and advanced commerce: factors, that would bring both profit and devastation within the next six centuries.
-On November 14, 1867, eleven years after the built-up of a railway station in the Polish city of Oswiecim, the multi-century status of the German settlement of Dachau as a transport junction was accompanied by its own railroad terminal.
+Centuries before the name of the German city of Dachau would be incorporated into the social consciousness as a synonym for death and crimes against humanity, a cozy settlement to the North of Munich (first mentioned as early as 805) had been appreciated as a sleepy periphery in the very heart of Bavaria.
+At a time while Munich was a junction point on the medieval merchant route from Salzburg to the East, Dachau had become a link in the chain of way more modest directions from Munich to Augsburg.
+As early as the XIII century a settlement came to be known for the market and advanced commerce: factors, that would bring both profit and devastation within the next six centuries.
+On November 14, 1867, eleven years after the build-up of a railway station in the Polish city of Oswiecim, the multi-century status of the German settlement of Dachau as a transport junction was accompanied by its own railroad terminal.
 The Dachau station at that time was a section of a newly-built railway line, layed up to link Nuremberg and Munich.

 Shortly after the last days of the construction, workers from almost every corner of the German empire made their way to join the production in Dachau.
-The most staff demanding periods would later witness the total personnel up to 8000 people simultaneously occupied at the ‘Royal Gunpowder And Munitions Factory’.
-As far back as the end of the same year of 1915, it was designated to build a new rail line of 2 kilometers long to link the production facility with the Dachau Bahnhof train station for the purpose to ease the delivery of the goods.
-As late as in 1918 and subsequent to the nominal end-up of the warfare, the plant was closed and abandoned, which made thousands of its former workers unemployed in a new country, drowned into the bitterness of defeat, starvation, and revolutions.
+The most staff-demanding periods would later witness the total personnel of up to 8000 people simultaneously occupied at the ‘Royal Gunpowder And Munitions Factory’.
+As far back as the end of the same year 1915, it was designated to build a new rail line 2 kilometers long to link the production facility with the Dachau Bahnhof train station for the purpose to ease the delivery of the goods.
+As late as 1918 and subsequent to the nominal end-up of the warfare, the plant was closed and abandoned, which made thousands of its former workers unemployed in a new country, drowned in the bitterness of defeat, starvation, and revolutions.

 THE LINE OF DEATH

-The 1915-built railway line of the ‘Royal gunpowder and munitions factory’ had been laid as a filiation to the main Dachau junction with the first meter of offshoot to the North of the railway station close to a start of the NIBELUNGENSTRASSE street.
-At that time prior to the establishment of the Dachau concentration camp, the line was paralleled with FRIEDENSTRASSE (The Street of Peace), lined up after the end of the First World War.
-The parallel course of two streets (NIBELUNGENSTRAßE and FRIEDENSTRAßE) makes a little logical sense with eye to the modern image of the city since after the Great War (First World War) two transport arteries were separated with an abandoned rail line of the equally abandoned munition factory.
-Eventually, the infamous rail line, tragically known as the ‘Line of death’ had been preserved until the year of 1985, then dismantled and replaced with a narrow walking alley with ‘The Pass of Remembrance’ to be established not early than in 2007.
+The 1915-built railway line of the ‘Royal gunpowder and munitions factory’ had been laid as a filiation to the main Dachau junction with the first meter of offshoot to the North of the railway station close to the start of the NIBELUNGENSTRASSE street.
+At that time prior to the establishment of the Dachau concentration camp, the line was paralleled with FRIEDENSTRASSE (The Street of Peace), which lined up after the end of the First World War.
+The parallel course of the two streets (NIBELUNGENSTRAßE and FRIEDENSTRAßE) makes a little logical sense with eye to the modern image of the city since after the Great War (First World War) two transport arteries were separated by an abandoned rail line of the equally abandoned munition factory.
+Eventually, the infamous rail line, tragically known as the ‘Line of death’ had been preserved until the year 1985, then dismantled and replaced with a narrow walking alley with ‘The Pass of Remembrance’ to be established no earlier than 2007.

-THE ORIGIN OF THE DEATH TRAIN.
+THE ORIGIN OF THE DACHAU DEATH TRAIN.
 LEAVING BUCHENWALD

 FROM BUCHENWALD TO DACHAU.
 THE ROUTE OF THE DEATH TRAIN

-On April 7, 1945, 4480 prisoners had been forced to leave the territory of the Buchenwald camp on foot in direction of the closest railway station in a city of Weimar.
-They were assigned to take provision for one day of the journey.
-A few hours and 12 kilometers after the exhausting marching, people were loaded to 40 of cattle trucks, guarded by 150 SS men.
+On April 7, 1945, 4480 prisoners had been forced to leave the territory of the Buchenwald camp on foot in direction of the closest railway station in the city of Weimar.
+They were assigned to make provisions for one day of the journey.
+A few hours and 12 kilometers after the exhausting marching, people were loaded into 40 cattle trucks, guarded by 150 SS men.
 Flossenburg concentration camp, located 100 kilometers to the East of Nuremberg, close to Czechoslovakia was chosen as the initial destination point.
 As the Flossenburg camp was liberated as early as April 23, the route of the ‘Death train’ was modified to reach the infamous outskirts of Munich.

 THE FOUNDATIONS OF THE FORMER SS-GUARDHOUSE